+Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements.
+(Core)

+VI.F.6.a) Any rotation that requires fellows to work nights in succession is considered a night float rotation, and the total time on nights must be counted toward the maximum hours of clinical and educational work per week for each fellow.
+(Core)

+VI.F.6.b) Night float rotations must not exceed two months in succession, or three months in succession for rotations with night shifts alternating with day shifts.
+(Core)

+VI.F.6.c) There can be no more than four months of night float per year.

+VI.F.6.d) There must be at least two months between each night float rotation.
+(Core)

-Night float must occur within the context of the 80-hour and one- day-off-in-seven requirements. ^(Core) VI.F.7.
-Maximum In-House On-Call Frequency Fellows must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period). ^(Core) VI.F.8.
-At-Home Call VI.F.8.a) Time spent on patient care activities by fellows on at-home call must count toward the 80-hour maximum weekly limit.
-The frequency of at-home call is not subject to the every- third-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks. ^(Core) VI.F.8.a).(1) At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each fellow. ^(Core)
+VI.F.7.
+Maximum In-House On-Call Frequency

+Fellows must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
+(Core)

+VI.F.8.
+At-Home Call

+VI.F.8.a) Time spent on patient care activities by fellows on at-home call must count toward the 80-hour maximum weekly limit.

+The frequency of at-home call is not subject to the every-third-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks.
+(Core)

+VI.F.8.a).(1)

+At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each fellow.
+(Core)